MahanVeisi8/RL_practices/Cartpole/4 - SARSA/README.md

 ### Testing Phase

-Testing of the trained models at different epochs (10, 15,000, and 30,000) showcases the agent's improvement and stability over time.
-The results from these tests confirm the model's robustness and ability to generalize the learned policy to unseen scenarios.
+Testing of the trained models at different epochs (10, 15,000, and 30,000) helped to evaluate the agent's improvement and stability over time.
+While the agent demonstrated some learning and adaptation, it did not achieve the high stability or consistent optimal performance seen in more robust reinforcement learning models.

-- **Epoch 10**: The early stage of learning, where the agent's policy is relatively underdeveloped, achieving only short durations of pole balancing.
+- **Epoch 10**: At this early stage of learning, the agent's policy is underdeveloped, achieving only brief durations of pole balancing, indicative of its initial exploratory strategies.
-- **Epoch 15,000**: Midway through training, the agent shows significant improvements in strategy and stability.
+- **Epoch 15,000**: Midway through training, the agent shows some improvements in strategy and pole balancing duration, but it does not consistently achieve high rewards or stability.
-- **Epoch 30,000**: A fully trained agent demonstrating optimal performance and decision-making capabilities.
+- **Epoch 30,000**: Although there is significant learning compared to the initial epochs, the agent still struggles to maintain long-term balance, indicating the need for further optimization or exploration of alternative strategies.

 ### Visualizing Agent Performance

-Animated GIFs and video sequences from test runs provide visual confirmation of the agent's competence.
-These visual aids illustrate how the agent effectively balances the pole, adapting to different initial conditions and disturbances.
+The visual aids from test runs illustrate the agent's real-time performance at various stages.
+Despite some progressive improvement, the agent fails to consistently balance the pole for extended periods or adapt to varying conditions robustly.

 #### Performance Videos